How To Travel The Morrison Jeep Trail In WY

 When Morisson Jeep Trail opens?

 The road tops out at 3.107m (10,193ft) above the sea level so it is usually impassable from late October through late June or early July (depending on snow).
-The open and close dates all depend on snowmelt and snowfall each year.
-It's not recommended to drive on this road when it's wet, muddy, or slippery.
+It's not recommended to drive this road when it's wet, muddy, or slippery.
 There are a couple very technical and rocky climbs and a handful of grinders that are long and straight but this is where you cross the 10,000 ft mark so the oxygen is limited.

 Pic: Brandon M